 This beet green pesto is the perfect way to use up all those pesky beet tops.
-Full of vitamins and minerals this pesto is perfect on pasta, toasted bread and even when used as a delicious topping for grilled meats.
-You’ll love how easy this pesto comes together!
+Full of vitamins and minerals, it’s delicious on pasta, toasted bread, and even as a delicious topping for grilled meats.

-I’m pretty certain it’s just because no matter how hard you try beets just have a bit of earthiness to them that some people love and other’s don’t.
+I’m pretty certain it’s because no matter how hard you try, beets have a bit of earthiness that some people love and others don’t.
 Me?
 I LOVE it!
-My husband – nope.
-Can’t win them all – am I right?
+My husband?
+Nope.

 Looking for even more pesto recipes?
 Try my Garlic Scape Pesto, Grilled Lamb Chops with Pistachio Mint Pesto, Turkey Cranberry Pesto Panini, Pesto Chicken Caprese Pasta, Pesto Tuna Baguette Sandwich or my Grilled Chicken Pesto Panini